RevoU-FSSE-2/week-6-m-istighfar/readme.md

 In this guide, we will walk you through the process of dockerizing a project using a Dockerfile.
 Dockerizing your project allows you to package all the dependencies and configurations required to run your application inside a Docker container, making it portable and reproducible across different environments.

-For this guide, we assume you have Docker installed on your system.
-If not, refer to the [Docker Installation Guide](#docker-installation-guide) for your operating system.

 ## Step 1: Docker Installation

 ### System Requirements